TUI-NICR/uncertainties-for-embeddings/README.md

 ### Evaluation based on Model Outputs

+With the model outputs file, you can start the evaluation.
+In case you preferred to skip the previous steps, we also provide a [model outputs file that can be downloaded](https://drive.google.com/uc?export=download&id=1ezEztkDU8V1NJArvkiAqUjyp_up01G7D) and strored as `trained_model/raw_model_outputs.json`.
+If you are interested only in using a trained model, please follow step 2.

 In order to evaluate the model, follow these steps:
 1. Update the paths in `fastreid-UE/tools/publication/evaluation.py` as needed.